- What other names is Soy known by?

 Possibly Effective for...

-- Reducing protein in the urine of people with kidney disease.
+- Kidney disease.
+Taking soy protein by mouth seems to reduce protein in the urine in people with kidney disease.

 Possibly Ineffective for...